RichardParado/RichardParado/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on Personal Financial Dashboard in Power BI.
+👩‍💻 I'm currently working on Personal Financial Dashboard in Power BI and Sales Insights in Power BI.

-🧠 I'm currently learning HTML, CSS, Bootstrap and JS.
+🧠 I'm currently learning Python for development.